Identification of plasma modes in Galactic turbulence with synchrotron polarization: Results

+Furthermore, spot-by-spot analysis is conducted across the map.
+PDA is then conducted on a cluster of spots, all of which cover the same eddy at the center.
+The cluster core, the overlapping zone of all the spots in the cluster, with a radius of half the spot size, is the unit to denote the modes property.
+The classification threshold is set as $75\%$ dominance of one signature over all the accepted spots (see more details in Methods section and Figure~\ref{obs_illus}b).

+For each cluster in the sky map in our analysis, the statistics from more than 300 spots covering it are analyzed.
+The statistics for the observational analysis, i.e., the percentage of MS and Alfv\'enic signatures for different clusters, are plotted in Extended Data Fig. 2.
+The regions identified with dominant signatures are then compared with the synchrotron intensity maps and the FR measured through the whole Galaxy \cite{Opper2015}{}.
+In addition, the FR of Cygnus X region is estimate by considering a typical electron density of warm ionized medium of $1 cm^{-3}$ and magnetic field of $5\mu{G}$ with a depth of $200 pc$, which yields $\theta_{FR}=RM\lambda^2\simeq 8^\circ$.
+The FR within the emitting layer has therefore little influence on the SPA for the Cygnus X region.

-The results of the modes identification with SPA are displayed in Fig.~1 for Cygnus X region, a complex of giant molecular clouds hosting massive star-forming activities with rich collection of young massive stars and supernovae \cite{Beerer10,Herschell16,Wright12}.
-The signatures superimposed on the synchrotron intensity indicate that the plasma modes are from the region rather than the foreground, since no signature is detected in low intensity zone (see Fig. 1a).
-To evaluate the influence of Faraday rotation, we adopt the rotation measure along the line of sight through the whole Galaxy and thus an upper limit of the Faraday rotation for Cygnus X\cite{Opper2015}.
-The signatures are plotted over the rotation map in Fig 1b.
-The signatures which can be influenced by Faraday rotation, i.e. with rotation measure $> 60^\circ$, are all removed.
+The results of the modes identification with SPA are displayed in Figure~\ref{Cyg} for Cygnus X region, a complex of giant molecular clouds hosting massive star-forming activities with rich collection of young massive stars and supernovae \cite{Beerer10,Herschell16,Wright12}{}.
+The signatures superimposed on the synchrotron intensity indicate that the plasma modes are from the region rather than the foreground, since no signature is detected in low intensity zone (see Figure~\ref{Cyg}a).
+Moreover, the signatures are plotted over the FR map in Figure~\ref{Cyg}b.
+The signatures which can be influenced by FR, i.e. with rotation measure $\theta_{FR}> 45^\circ$, are all removed.